eeditiones/tei-publisher-app/README.md

 A prebuilt version of the app can be installed from exist-db's central app repository.
 On your exist-db installation, open the package manager in the dashboard and select "TEI Publisher" for installation.
 This should automatically install dependencies such as the "TEI Publisher: Processing Model Libraries."

-**Important**: Due to a bug in the 2.2 release, the tei-simple module requires [eXist-db 3.0RC1](https://bintray.com/existdb/releases/exist/3.0.RC1/view/files) or later.
+**Important**: Building the master branch of TEI Publisher requires [eXist-db 5.0.0](https://bintray.com/existdb/releases/exist/5.0.0/view/files) or later.

 ## Documentation